Difference Between Apache Hive and Apache Spark SQL

 Conclusion

-We cannot say that Apache Spark SQL is the replacement for Hive or vice-versa.
-It’s just that Spark SQL can be seen to be a developer-friendly Spark based API which is aimed to make the programming easier.
-Hive has its special ability of frequent switching between engines and so is an efficient tool for querying large data sets.
-The usage and implementation over what to choose is dependent upon your goals and requirements.
-They both Apache Hive and Apache Spark SQL are players in their own field.
-I hope after going through the post, you would get a fair enough idea about your organization’s need.
-Follow our blog for more posts like these and we make sure to provide information that fosters your business.
+We cannot say that Apache Spark SQL replaces Hive or vice-versa.
+Hive has its special ability to switch between engines frequently, which is an efficient tool for querying large data sets.
+The usage and implementation of what to choose depending on your goals and requirements.
+Both Apache Hive and Apache Spark SQL are players in their own fields.
+After reviewing the post, I hope you will get a fair enough idea about your organization’s needs.
+Follow our blog for more posts like these, and we make sure to provide information that fosters your business.

 Recommended Articles

 This has been a guide to Apache Hive vs Apache Spark SQL.
-Here we have discussed their meaning, head to head comparison, key Differences along with infographics and comparison table.
+Here we have discussed the Apache Hive vs Apache Spark SQL meaning, head-to-head comparison, key Differences, infographics, and comparison tables.
 You may also look at the following articles to learn more –